 Prob The current SLP problem.
 ColIndex The index of the matrix column.
 DetRow Address of an integer holding the index of the determining row.
 Use -1 if there is no determining row.
-May be $MULL$ if not required.
+May be NULL if not required.
 InitStepBou and Address of a double precision variable holding the initial step bound size.
 May be NULL if not required.
 StepBound Address of a double precision variable holding the current step bound size.
 Use zero to disable the step bounds.
-May be $MULL$ if not required.
+May be NULL if not required.
 Penalty Address of a double precision variable holding the weighting of the penalty cost for exceeding the step bounds.
 May be NULL if not required.
 Damp Address of a double precision variable holding the damping factor for the variable.
-May be ${\tt NULL}$ if not required.
+May be NULL if not required.
 InitValue Address of a double precision variable holding the initial value for the variable.
+May be NULL if not required.
+Value Address of a double precision variable holding the current value for the variable.
 May be ${\tt NULL}$ if not required.
-Value Address of a double precision variable holding the current value for the variable.
-May be $MULL$ if not required.
 TolSet Address of an integer holding the index of the tolerance set for this variable.
 Use zero if there is no specific tolerance set.
 May be NULL if not required.
 History Address of an integer holding the history value for this variable.
-May be ${\tt NULL}$ if not required.
+May be NULL if not required.
 Converged Address of an integer holding the convergence status for this variable.
-May be ${ m NULL}$ if not required.
+May be NULL if not required.
 VarType Address of an integer holding a bitmap defining the existence of certain properties for this variable: Bit 1: Variable has a delta vector Bit 2: Variable has an initial value Bit 14: Variable is the reserved "=" column May be NULL if not required.

-The following example sets an initial value of 1.42 and tolerance set 2 for column 25 in the matrix.
+The following example sets an initial value of 1.42 and tolerance set 2 for column 25 in the matrix he following example sets an initial value of 1.42 and tolerance set 2 for column 25 in the matrix.

 '''

 double InitialValue;

 int VarType, TolSet;

 InitialValue = 1.42;

 TolSet = 2;

 VarType = 1<<1 | 1<<2;

+XSLPchgvar(Prob, 25, NULL, NULL, NULL, NULL,

+NULL, &InitialValue, NULL, &TolSet,

 '''

-XSLPchgvar(Prob, 25, NULL, NULL, NULL, NULL, NULL, &InitialValue, NULL, &TolSet, NULL, NULL, &VarType);
+NULL, NULL, &VarType);